 Advanced Air Mobility Infrastructure

-Advanced Air Mobility (AAM) is an umbrella term for aircraft that are likely highly automated and electric.
-These aircraft are often referred to as air taxis or electric vertical takeoff and landing (eVTOL) aircraft.
+Advanced Air Mobility (AAM) aircraft is an umbrella term for aircraft that are typically highly automated, electrically powered, and have vertical take-off and landing capability.
+Many of these aircraft fall into the powered-lift category are often referred to as air taxis.
 AAM aircraft could also be used to transport cargo and passengers, help with firefighting, and provide search and rescue operations.
-It also has t he potential to connect underserved and rural communities to other destinations or community services.

 While initial AAM operations will leverage existing infrastructure like airports and heliports (with modifications), new facilities, such as vertiports and vertistops – specialized areas for vertical takeoff and landing – will also accommodate these growing operations.